smartmind-team/thanosql-docs/docs/en/how-to_guides/ThanoSQL_query/FUNCTION_SYNTAX.md

         - "table_name": the table name to be stored in the ThanoSQL workspace database.
 If a previously used table is specified, the existing table will be replaced by the new table with a column containing the results.
 If not specified, the result dataframe will not be saved as a table (str, optional)

-!!! note "ThanoSQL's modules and functions that can be used with '__FUNCTION__ statement'"
+!!! note "ThanoSQL's Modules and Functions That Can Be Used with '__FUNCTION__ Statement'"
     - compute
         - groupby_emb_mean
         - similarity